 Is there anything you don’t do?

 Ventriloquism.
 We’re awful at ventriloquism.

 And that’s important.
 We’re not going to tell you we can do something we can’t just because we want the job.
 We’re going to be honest with you so that you have all the information you need to make the right decision for you.
-We’ll even refer you to trusted colleagues if we think they’ll be a better fit for your project.
+We’ll refer you to trusted colleagues if we think they’ll be a better fit for your project.

 What if I’m not finished writing my manuscript?
 Can you help me get there?

+One way we do this is through a service that looks at your outline or synopsis and identifies serious pitfalls, helping you figure out the best way to get your readers from start to finish (it’s called Get Off Your Draft!).
 We’re always working on new programs through which we can help writers at all points in the process.
 Registration is often limited and offered first to writers on our mailing list.
 Feel free to sign up (you’ll get a free gift!) so you can be the first to receive notices of new programs and special offers!
 Or email us to see if a new program is about to begin.